subwaymatch/aaei-textbook/content/intro-to-python.md

 - **2000**: Python 2.0 was released, adding list comprehensions and garbage collection.
 - **2008**: Python 3.0 was released, a major redesign to remove inconsistencies (though it was initially controversial).
 - **Today**: Python 3 is the standard.
 Python 2 reached end of life in 2020.

-## 🌍 Python Ecosystem

-Python's power comes from its huge ecosystem of libraries and frameworks:

-- **Data Science & AI**: NumPy, Pandas, Matplotlib, scikit-learn, TensorFlow, PyTorch.
-- **Web Development**: Django, Flask, FastAPI.
-- **Automation & Scripting**: Selenium, BeautifulSoup.
-- **Finance & Business**: QuantLib, Zipline, openpyxl.
-- **Scientific Computing**: SciPy, SymPy, Jupyter Notebooks.

----

-## ⚖️ Python Compared to Other Languages

-### 🖥️ Python vs. C

-- **C** is lower-level, closer to the machine, and much faster for system-level programming.
-- **Python** is higher-level, focusing on readability and ease of use, but generally slower.

-### ☕ Python vs. Java

-- **Java** requires explicit type declarations and has a more verbose syntax.
-- **Python** uses dynamic typing and concise syntax, making it easier for beginners.
-- Both are object-oriented and cross-platform, but Python is often preferred for rapid prototyping.

-### 📊 Python vs. R

-- **R** is specialized for statistics and data visualization.
-- **Python** is more general-purpose.
-Additionally, Python has powerful machine learning and deep learning libraries (TensorFlow, PyTorch, Keras, etc.) that make it a strong competitor in data science.

-### 🌐 Python vs. JavaScript

-- **JavaScript** dominates web development in the browser.
-- **Python** dominates in data analytics, AI, and backend web development (e.g., Django, Flask).
-- Both have vibrant ecosystems, but they serve slightly different purposes.

 ---